-1. Empower your team.
+Empower your team

 By setting up a framework that empowers staff to solve general practice issues without intervention (for example, creating detailed guidelines on how to address client complaints or a process for mediating conflict among staff members) you’ll spend less time putting out fires and more time being productive.
 To empower your team effectively:

-Keep in mind that you and your team will have to navigate a substantial learning curve here, so be patient.
-Staff members are bound to make mistakes, but it’s imperative that they don’t become afraid of being empowered.
-Encourage them to use their best judgement, within certain established parameters, of course, and coach them constructively and tactfully.
+Give feedback: Be truthful yet tactful.
+For example: “Thank you for handling that situation with Mrs. Smith.
+Next time, let’s comp one of Max’s days in daycare instead of giving Mrs. Smith a complimentary bag of dog food as this will cost the practice less.”
+Keep in mind that you and your team will have to navigate a substantial learning curve, so be patient.
+Staff members are bound to make mistakes, but it’s imperative they don’t become afraid of being empowered.
+Encourage them to use their best judgment (within certain established parameters, of course) and coach them constructively and tactfully.
 Over time, their decisions and actions will mirror your own more and more.

-2. Delegate to a specific team or individual.
+Delegate to a specific team or individual

-Keep track of tasks delegated, tasks in progress, and tasks completed, to ensure nothing slips through the cracks.
+Keep a running checklist: Keep track of tasks delegated, tasks in progress, and tasks completed to ensure nothing slips through the cracks.

-Without micromanaging, make sure your team is aware that you’re monitoring progress and checking in to see if and how delegated tasks are being completed.
+Be consistent with follow-up: Without micromanaging, make sure your team is aware that you’re monitoring progress and checking in to see if and how delegated tasks are being completed.
 Fail to do this and your staff will become less motivated to fulfill the responsibilities you’ve assigned to them.

-Create new roles and opportunities for advancement.
+Create new roles and opportunities for advancement

-If Quadrant 3 is full to the brim, it may be time to examine the structure of your practice.
+If Quadrant 3 is filled to the brim, it may be time to examine the structure of your practice.
 What does your existing leadership team look like?
 How much is your practice spending on management compensation, and is there room to invest more?

 Step 3: Get set for success

-Make sure that your team’s understanding of the delegated task aligns with your expectations.
+Establish a mutual understanding: Make sure that your team’s understanding of the delegated task aligns with your expectations.

-Don’t just assign and assume.
+Obtain a firm commitment: Don’t just assign and assume.
 Whether you’re delegating to a team or an individual, have those responsible for the task confirm their commitment.

-This is perhaps the most important key to success.
+Promote accountability: This is perhaps the most important key to success.
 Ongoing two-way communication and regular check-ins are non-negotiable.